Ragh7av/Macropad/README.md

 6) Test the keys and encoder on your computer to ensure all keystrokes register.
 7) Assemble the PCB into the 3D-printed shell, pop on your keycaps, and secure everything together!

-*Hurrahh!!
-You replicated the Macropad!*
+*YAYYYYY!!
+You replicated the Macropad and you're almost as cool as me!*

 ## Firmware setup
  - Connect your RP2040-Zero to your computer via USB-C.